abhisheks008/DL-Simplified/Website_Classification/Model/README.md

 8. **Visualization of Results**:
    - Plotted model training and validation loss and accuracy curves to visualize the learning process and performance of the models over epochs.
+   - Compared the accuracies of the CNN, BiLSTM, and MNB models using a bar graph.

 ### 🚀 **Models Implemented**